-The sun supplies all of our energy to make our plants grow, contributes to the photosynthesis process that occurs in the growth of plants and food for both humans and animals alike.
+The sun supplies all of our energy to make our plants grow and contributes to the photosynthesis process that occurs in the growth of plants and food for both humans and animals alike.
 Photosynthesis occurs when plants and other plant-related organisms draw the light and energy from the sun toward the production of chemical energy required for sustenance on earth.
-When we as well as animals breathe, we breathe out carbon dioxide.
-Plants take these carbon dioxide, and with assistance from light and energy in the sun, change these carbon dioxide to oxygen, making oxygen available for us to breathe once again.
+When we, as well as animals breathe, we breathe out carbon dioxide.
+Plants take these carbon dioxide and, with assistance from light and energy in the sun, change these carbon dioxide to oxygen, making oxygen available for us to breathe once again.
 Plants also utilize the energy from the sun to grow, and thus become available as food for animals and humans.

 Heat or Cold for other uses

-The sun provides heat for our daily comfort as you can attest to the way you feel during the summer or spring, compared to autumn or winter.
+The sun provides heat for our daily comfort, as you can attest to how you feel during the summer or spring compared to autumn or winter.
 There is also the supply of heat to dry our clothes, cool our homes, preserve our food, strengthen the asphalt on our roads – which helps to provide friction, provide the diversity in outdoor sights that entertain us, and lots more.
-We need sunlight to grow food, our trees and the creation of other naturally occurring elements which we use to provide the necessity and the luxuries we desire.
+We need sunlight to grow food, our trees, and the creation of other naturally occurring elements, which we use to provide the necessary and the luxuries we desire.

 Other forms of energy

-The disintegration of the natural elements beneath the surface of the earth, in particular, fossils, is largely as a result of the continuous heat of the sun on the earth.
+The disintegration of the natural elements beneath the surface of the earth, in particular fossils, is mainly due to the continuous heat of the sun on the earth.
 Fossils turn into fossil fuel which is commonly known as petroleum, and is presently the primary source of energy for our industries, plants, factories, and homes.

 The Sun as a source of illumination

-The role of the sun in the creation of the lives we have cannot be estimated, as if we would have to describe these in one sentence – Without the sun, we would not be able to survive.
-We do know as science delves more and more into the composition of the sun, we would find additional uses that would make the sun an indispensable parts of our lives.
+The role of the sun in the creation of our lives cannot be estimated, as if we would have to describe these in one sentence – Without the sun, we would not be able to survive.
+We do know as science delves more and more into the composition of the sun, we will find additional uses that would make the sun an indispensable part of our lives.